foundation-model-stack/fms-acceleration/plugins/accelerated-moe/README.md

 - The design currently does a swap for the mixture-of-expert module with [ScatterMoE](./src/fms_acceleration_moe/utils/scattermoe.py).
 This affects the `state_dict` of the model, so any saved checkpoint may need to be converted back to original.
 - should eventually remove the dependency on an external `kernel-hyperdrive` repository.
 - now support only loading *sharded* `safetensor` non-GGUF MoE checkpoints.
 This is a reasonable assumption since MoE checkpoints are typically above the size limit that prevents it being saved into a single checkpoint filed.
-- currently only supports `StateDictType.SHARDED_STATE_DICT` because the implementation uses `DTensors` which have limited support for full state dicts.
-However for efficiency considerations, sharded state dicts are the most efficient.